skip to content

 00:07:12 - Anthony Campolo

-That's why I just tried to set up a Kubernetes Cluster for the first time this last week where someone posted how to self host Redwood on Kubernetes on the forums.
+That's funny.
+I just tried to set up a Kubernetes cluster for the first time this last week because someone posted how to self-host Redwood on Kubernetes on the forums.
 And I was like, awesome, I want to run Redwood on Kubernetes.
-And it's like you probably learn Docker first before you learn Kubernetes.
-Actually.
+And it's like, hey, you should probably learn Docker first before you learn Kubernetes, actually.

 00:07:28 - Greg Schier